 She said she has become an influence to some of her friends who deal in drug addictions or need a dose of spiritual encouragement.
 But most of all, the message of Heaven Evans is to always have hope, or as she stated, “You’ve got to hold on to something and have hope.”

-Bob Bakken is Managing Editor for the DeSoto Times-Tribune.
+By Bob Bakken, Managing Editor for the DeSoto Times-Tribune